bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 Once a cognitive tool passes the effectiveness gate, the question shifts from _whether it works_ to _whether it is worth using_.

-This chapter formalizes the economic comparison between effective cognitive tools.
+This section formalizes the economic comparison between effective cognitive tools.
 The key result is simple but often overlooked:

 > **Replacement happens only when a tool is both effective _and_ economically dominant for a stable class of work.**